chika-games/RPG-Maker-Specifications/lmt.md

 | EncounterSteps | VINT | The encounter steps for a map. |

 #### Area Rectangle Tag
-This tag specifies the area rectangle for a map's view.
-Regular maps have a rectangle of [0, 0, 0, 0].
+This tag specifies the boundaries of an area of a map.
+This only applies to maps with a `MapType` of `Area`; other kinds of maps have a rectangle of [0, 0, 0, 0].

+The coordinates are measured in pixels and begin in the top-left corner of a map.
+For example, an area rectangle of [0, 0, 100, 100] would completely cover a 100x100 map.

 | Field | Type | Description |
 | --- | --- | --- |